braedynl/matrixlib/docs/source/guide-material-state.rst

 * Construction from another ``Matrix`` instance
 * Use of ``transpose()``, ``flip()``, ``rotate()``, and ``reverse()`` (known as the "permuting methods")

-The ``transpose()`` operation, and those like it, are internally creating a *mesh view* onto the operating ``Matrix`` instance's mesh - the operation itself is :math:`O(1)` because of this - in a sense, you pay the cost of transposition in parts when you access or iterate through it.
+The ``transpose()`` operation, and those like it, are internally creating a *mesh view* onto the operating ``Matrix`` instance's mesh - the operation itself is :math:`O(1)` because of this - in a sense, you pay the cost of transposition in parts when you access it, you *do not* pay the full cost at the moment of creation.
 When you combine these methods, the mesh views can *stack*.

 .. code-block::